arkmuntasser/arkm.xyz/content/blog/why-i-built-a-custom-link-vue-component-for-work/why-i-built-a-custom-link-vue-component-at-work.md

 tags: vue, links, anchors, components
 ---

 I’ve been working on a component library at work for about 6 months now.
-I want to detail some of the work and though that went into building these components.
+I want to detail some of the work and thought that went into building these components.

 When I first started drafting the needs for a component library I looked to what was clunky for our devs to handle to see if any opportunities to simplify presented themselves.
 I decided to start at one of the smallest building blocks for one of our sites: a link.